jpaulm/javafbp-websockets/README.md

 - `complist` will cause the server to display the contents of any selected jar file (specified in the `Data` field), and
 - `namelist` will cause the server to just output 3 names of restaurants in my neighbourhood!

+Locate the script you want (`chat1` or `chat2`) in `src\main\resources\scripts', and open with Chrome.
+Then enter `complist` or `namelist`.
+Input and output will apear on the console.
+When you are done, click on `Stop WS`.

 Test Status of latest release
 ---

 - Port number 9003 was used previously - however it now seems to be used by PID 4 - so we are now using port no. 8887 in the test (as suggested by `Java-WebSocket`).

-- For some reason, this won't run directly from the `.jar` file, but `java -jar build/libs/javafbp-websockets-1.3.1.jar` works!
+- For some reason, this won't run directly from the `.jar` file, but `java -jar build/libs/javafbp-websockets-1.3.3.jar` works!

 - These scripts apparently have to be submitted from the File Explorer - they do not seem to work when submitted from the Eclipse file list.